gurpreetsingh-41333/gurpreetsingh-41333/README.md

 Hey there 👋

-I’m Gurpreet, a senior full-stack engineer, creative coder specializes in front-end development.
+I’m Gurpreet Singh, a senior full-stack engineer, creative coder specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 ## 💼 Skills